NanoClem/ElasticSearch_exemple/README.md

 # ElasticSearch_exemple

 This project is showing a basic usage of the elacticsearch python lib.
-You will find [here](https://sexualitics.github.io/) the dataset that I used.
+You will find [here](https://sexualitics.github.io/) the dataset I used.

 ## Installation